sparkflows/sparkflows-docs/docs/user-guide/concepts/workflows/executing-workflows.rst

 Running in Debug Mode does a few things:

 #.
 Performs a count() after executing each processor.
 This makes it easier to debug and understand the pipeline.
-It takes out Fire Insights’ lazy execution from the picture.
+It takes out Sparkflows’ lazy execution from the picture.
 #.
 Displays the number of records processed at each stage.
 #.
 Displays more information for each SQL, etc., which are being executed.